 Wrapping Up

 In this tutorial, you learned how to create an empty dictionary in Python using various methods.
-Apart from that, we also covered how to create nested empty dictionaries and empty dictionaries with keys.
+Additionally, we covered how to create nested empty dictionaries and dictionaries with empty keys.

 You also learned about different methods to check whether a dictionary is empty.
-And finally, we explored different Python dictionary methods such as copy(), get(), update(), and many others.
+And finally, we explored various Python dictionary methods, including copy(), get(), update(), and others.